sa20632/gee/userManual.md

-2- Select the dates before and after the event from the Date Dlider.
+2- Select the dates before and after the event from the Date Slider.
 Then, click on the "Get the Images" button to tell GEE to find the appropriate images on the selected dates.

 <p align="center">
 <img src="images/3.PNG" />